 BCAPOP's Provincial Perinatal Substance Use (PSU) Peer Network was established in 2024 and is a time-limited project aimed to support helping peers in BC.

 This network’s purpose is to bring together helping peers with lived and/or living experience with PSU from across BC to collaborate and improve the engagement experience of current and future helping peers.
 The network serves as a platform for BCAPOP to provide training and engage with helping peers in a meaningful, respectful and trauma-informed way to gain direct feedback on new tools, ideas, or programming from those who are volunteering and/or working in peer support roles.We are equitably recruiting new network members that self-identify as Indigenous and/or reside in areas of the province that are not currently represented on this network.
-If you are interested in becoming a member, please review the Terms of Reference for and email admin@bcapop.ca for further information.
+If you are interested in becoming a member, please review the Terms of Reference and submit your application by Sunday, April 12th, 2026 via this link: Application of Interest (2026/27): BCAPOP's Provincial PSU Peer Support Network

 To be notified of any new announcements regarding this network,